abaikov/cnstra/packages/core/README.md

 > **Not pub/sub:** there are no ambient listeners or global `emit`.
 Only the **signal you return** from a dendrite continues the traversal; returning `null`/`undefined` ends that branch.
 Hop limits guard against cycles.

+## 💡 Why CNStra

+We follow the ERG approach (Event → Reaction → Graph), not a raw Flux/event-bus.

+- **Deterministic routing**: signals are delivered along an explicit neuron graph, not broadcast to whoever “happens to listen”.
+- **Readable, reliable flows**: each step is local and typed; branches are explicit, so debugging feels like reading a storyboard, not a log stream.
+- **Backpressure & concurrency**: built‑in per‑stimulation and per‑neuron concurrency limits keep workloads controlled without custom plumbing.
+- **Saga‑grade orchestration**: ERG already models long‑running, multi‑step reactions with retries/cancellation hooks (abort), so you rarely need to hand‑roll “sagas”.
+- **Safer than ad‑hoc events**: no hidden global listeners, no accidental fan‑out; every continuation must be returned explicitly.

 ## 🏗️ Core Model

 ### Neurons